Samuel-VandePut/LASoT-Experiment/README.md

 > - Navigate to these methods and hover the highlighted code to know more about the tests that fails to detect mutations.
 > - Navigate to these tests and hover the highlighted code to know more about the mutation and original code values.
 > - Improve the tests assertions to kill the undetected mutations.
 When you've change the tests suite, run it before starting the procedure.
 > - Start again all the steps above until there are no more survivors.
+It is not mandatory to use only the wizard.
+You can use the "LASoT Explorer" too.

 When you have finished execute createReports.bat file.
 This will create the archive you'll need to upload in the experiment [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfq9ZMw2bA00CK0hqz_ESFfbqTh4icy1YlXbLNdMPem2ewW5A/viewform?usp=sf_link).
 Thank you to take time to fill in properly.
 At last execute the uninstall batch script.